SEO & Digital Marketing / Advertising FAQs

 A: Maybe - maybe not.
-With an average of 550 changes to just the Google Search Algorithm every year, SEO has become quite specialized.
+With an average of 2,500 changes to just the Google Search Algorithm every year, SEO has become very specialized.
 That said, many website firms do apply some degree of SEO to their work, and maybe that’s all your site needs.
 But if you had your site professionally built and you are still looking for more leads - you might benefit from a more advanced action plan.

 To see how optimized your website is; you can use our free SEO grader tool and print the SEO audit report.

 Q: What’s the Difference Between Technical and Organic SEO - do i need both?

 A: I’ll start by answering “Do I Need Both?” and the short answer is; most of the time - yes you do, but not always for every page.
 Many of the technical changes we commonly work through are site-wide changes, but there are several situations (like META Tags) that do impact individual pages of a website or blog.
 A proper SEO audit will identify which (if any) changes are needed.

 In a non-technical and simplistic answer - Technical SEO relates to the elements that control the ability for search engines to “see” and properly index and display pages of your website or blog.
 Things like mixed content issues, canonical selections, robot tags, redirects, status codes, URL formatting, META formatting and more need to be reviewed on a page-by-page basis.